sebygreen/Sites/README.md

 I had to make some modifications to the `httpd` configuration, specifically regarding virtual hosts.
 This is mainly to allow for the default ('home.test' for me) URL to be served alongside the wildcarded project folders that serve my projects.

-This is the state of my current httpd-vhosts.conf file.
+This is the state of my current httpd-vhosts.conf file on macOS, as an example.
+Other systems may require additional configuration.

 ```apacheconf
 <Virtualhost *:80>